• Home

 The postal identity card was created to help post offices verify the identity and address of the recipient.
 Before the mailman or postal carrier hands over a letter or parcel to someone, he may ask for the postal ID of the recipient.

 Nowadays, the postal identity card is no longer used only for postal transactions but also for many forms of transactions such as opening a bank account and applying for government ID cards.
-At the moment, however, the postal ID is not a valid ID for passport applications and renewals.
+As of 2026, the Postal ID is now accepted by the DFA as a valid ID for passport applications.

 The postal ID is a cheap and easy alternative for Filipinos who don’t have other IDs or cannot apply for other government-issued identification cards.
 What makes the postal identity card different from other government ID cards is that anyone can apply for it.
 There are no special requirements such as passing an examination.